-Glucagon is a hormone produced by the pancreas.
-Glucagon works in balance with insulin to control the amount of sugar in your blood.
-One form of pancreatic cancer is glucagonoma.
-Glucagonoma tumor cells produce large amounts of glucagon.
-The high levels of glucagon create severe symptoms that are painful and life threatening.
-About five to 10 percent of tumors that develop in the pancreas are glucagonomas.
+Glucagonoma is a rare tumor involving the pancreas.
+Glucagon is a hormone produced by the pancreas that works with insulin to control the amount of sugar in your blood.
+Glucagonoma tumor cells produce large amounts of glucagon, and these high levels create severe, painful, and life-threatening symptoms.
+About 5 to 10 percent of neuroendocrine tumors that develop in the pancreas are glucagonomas.

-Having a tumor that produces large quantities of glucagon affects many aspects of your health.
-Glucagon balances the effects of insulin on the amount of sugar in your blood.
-If you have too much glucagon, your cells do not store sugar.
-Instead, sugar stays in the bloodstream.
+If you have a tumor that produces large quantities of glucagon, it will affect many aspects of your health.
+Glucagon balances the effects of insulin by regulating the amount of sugar in your blood.
+If you have too much glucagon, your cells don’t store sugar and instead sugar stays in your bloodstream.

-This leads to diabetes symptoms and other painful and dangerous symptoms, including:
+Glucagonoma leads to diabetes-like symptoms and other painful and dangerous symptoms, including:

-Often, the symptoms appear to be caused by another condition.
-It may be years before the correct diagnosis is made.
+It can be difficult to diagnose glucagonoma.
+Often, the symptoms appear to be caused by another condition, and it may be years before the correct diagnosis is made.

 Diagnosis is initially made with several blood tests.
 High glucagon levels are the hallmark of this condition.
-Other anomalies include high blood sugar, high levels of chromogranin A (a protein often found in carcinoid tumors), and anemia (low levels of red blood cells).
+Other signs include high blood sugar, high levels of chromogranin A, which is a protein often found in carcinoid tumors, and anemia, which is a condition in which you have a low level of red blood cells.

-These tests are followed up with a computed tomography (CT) scan of the abdomen to look for the presence of tumors.
+Your doctor will follow up these tests with a CT scan of the abdomen to look for the presence of tumors.

-It is best to begin treatment by removing the effects of the excess glucagon.
-This is often done by taking a somatostatin analogue drug, such as an injection of octreotide (Sandostatin).
-Octreotide helps to counteract the skin effects of glucagon and improve the intense skin rash.
+It’s best to begin treatment by stabilizing the effects of excess glucagon.
+This often involves taking a somatostatin analog drug, such as an injection of octreotide (Sandostatin).
+Octreotide helps to counteract the effects of glucagon on your skin and improve skin rash.

-Intravenous or tube feeding to improve your nutrition may also be done if you have lost a great deal of weight.
-Your high blood sugar will be treated with insulin and close monitoring of your blood glucose levels.
+If you’ve lost a great deal of weight, you may need an IV to help restore your body weight.
+High blood sugar can be treated with insulin and close monitoring of your blood glucose levels.

 You may also be given an anticoagulant medication, or blood thinner.
-This prevents the formation of blood clots in the legs (deep vein thrombosis).
-For patients at risk of deep vein thrombosis, a filter can be placed in one of the large veins (the inferior vena cava) to prevent clots from reaching the lungs.
+This prevents the formation of blood clots in your legs, also known as deep vein thrombosis.
+For people at risk of deep vein thrombosis, a filter can be placed in one of your large veins, the inferior vena cava, to prevent clots from reaching your lungs.

-Once you are healthy enough for surgery, the tumor is usually surgically removed.
-Unfortunately this type of tumor rarely responds well to chemotherapy.
-Surgery is most successful if the tumor is caught while it is still confined to the pancreas.
+Once you’re healthy enough, the tumor will likely be surgically removed.
+This type of tumor rarely responds well to chemotherapy.
+Surgery is most successful if the tumor is caught while it’s still confined to the pancreas.

 If the tumor invades the liver, it can eventually cause liver failure.